 - Schools and regional fairs of the Grand Award Winners receive plaques and a $1000 grant.

 SSP Broadcom MASTERS Competition for 6th, 7th and 8th Graders

 MASTERS (Math, Applied Science, Technology & Engineering for Rising Stars) is a competition for grades 6 through 8.
 The FRSF will nominate several students from our Regional Fair to enter this challenge.

 300 Semifinalists will be evaluated from which 30 Finalists will be selected to win an all-expense paid trip to Washington, D.C., where they will compete for awards and prizes, including the top education award of $25,000

-Over the last 8 years of the earlier middle school Young Scientist Challenges FRSF is proud that 12 Semifinalists and 4 Finalists from our fair were selected.
-In that earlier program 400 Semifinalists were identified from which 40 Finalists were selected from across the USA to participate in this very special event.
+Over the last 11 years including the earlier middle school Young Scientist Challenges FRSF is proud that 15 Semifinalists and 4 Finalists from our fair were selected.